Shoaibkhan0007/Zepto_SQL_data_analysis.sql/README.md

 ## 👨‍💻 About the Author
 shoaib khan

+ LinkedIn: linkedin.com/in/shoaibkhan39

+Let’s connect professionally and grow your data career

 ## 💡 Thanks for checking out the project!
 Your support means a lot — feel free to star ⭐ this repo or share it with someone learning SQL.🚀